-THE FACE VALUE OF THE EQUITY SHARES IS RS.10/- EACH AND THE FACE VALUE OF OUR EQUITY SHARES IS ₹10 EACH AND THE FLOOR PRICE AND CAP PRICE ARE [•] TIMES AND [•] TIMES OF THE FACE VALUE OF THE EQUITY SHARES, RESPECTIVELY.
+THE FACE VALUE OF THE EQUITY SHARES IS RS.10/- EACH AND THE FACE VALUE OF OUR EQUITY SHARES IS ₹10 EACH AND THE FLOOR PRICE AND CAP PRICE ARE 8.7 TIMES AND 9.2 TIMES OF THE FACE VALUE OF THE EQUITY SHARES, RESPECTIVELY.

-The price band and the minimum bid lot will be decided by our company, in consultation with the book running lead manager and will be advertised in all editions of [•] (which are widely circulated English daily newspaper) and all editions of [•] (which are widely Hindi daily newspaper) and all editions of [•] (where our registered office is located), at least two working days prior to the bid/ offer opening date and shall be made available to National Stock Exchange of India limited ("NSE", "stock exchange") for the purpose of uploading on their respective website.
+The price band and the minimum bid lot will be decided by our company, in consultation with the book running lead manager and will be advertised in all editions of $[\bullet]$ (which are widely circulated English daily newspaper) and all editions of $[\bullet]$ (where our registered office is located), at least two working days prior to the bid/ offer opening date and shall be made available to National Stock Exchange of India limited ("NSE", "stock exchange") for the purpose of uploading on their respective website.

-This Issue is being made through the Book Building Process, in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 229 of the SEBI ICDR Regulations and in compliance with Regulation 253 of the SEBI ICDR Regulations wherein not more than 50.00% of the Net Issue shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB Portion"), provided that our Company in consultation with the BRLM may allocate up to 60.00% of the QIB Portion to Anchor Investors on a discretionary basis ("Anchor Investor Portion").
+This Issue is being made through the Book Building Process, in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 229 of the SEBI ICDR Regulations and in compliance with Regulation 253 of the SEBI ICDR Regulations wherein not more than 50.00% of the Net Issue shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBS") (the "QIB Portion"), provided that our Company in consultation with the BRLM may allocate up to 60.00% of the QIB Portion to Anchor Investors on a discretionary basis ("Anchor Investor Portion").
 One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from the domestic Mutual Funds at or above the Anchor Investor Allocation Price in accordance with the SEBI ICDR Regulations.
-In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the OIB Portion (other than the Anchor Investor Portion) ("Net QIB Portion").
-Further, 5.00% of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Issue Price.
-However, if the aggregate demand from Mutual Funds is less than 5.00% of the Net QIB Portion, the balance Equity Shares available for allocation in the Mutual Fund Portion will be added to the remaining Net QIB Portion for proportionate allocation to QIBs.
-Further, not less than 15.00% of the Net Offer shall be available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35.00% of the Net Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to valid Bids being received from them at or above the Issue Price.
+In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds on the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds is less than 5.00% of the Net QIB Portion, the balance Equity Shares available for allocation in the Mutual Fund Portion will be added to the remaining Net QIB Portion for proportionate allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to valid Bids being received from them at or above the Issue Price.
 Further, Equity Shares will be allocated on a proportionate basis to Eligible Employees applying under the Employee Reservation Portion, subject to valid Bids received from them at or above the Issue Price.
-All Bidders, other than Anchor Investors, are required to participate in the Offer by mandatorily utilising the Application Supported by Blocked Amount ("ASBA") process by providing details of their respective ASBA Account (as defined hereinafter) in which the corresponding Bid Amounts will be blocked by the Self Certified Syndicate Banks ("SCSBs") or under the UPI Mechanism, as the case may be, to the extent of respective Bid Amounts.
-Anchor Investors are not permitted to participate in the Offer through the ASBA process.
-For details, see "Issue Procedure" on page 237
+Further, Equity Shares will be allocated on a proportionate basis to Eligible Employees applying under the Employee Reservation Portion, subject to valid Bids received from them at or above the Issue Price.
+Further, Equity Shares will be allocated on a propor